ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 while permitting other usage within the Automated Processing category.

-After processing a statement of preferences the recipient can assume that each category of use has a preference in one of three states: "allowed", "disallowed", or "unknown".
+After processing a statement of preferences the recipient assigns each category of use one of three preference values: "allowed", "disallowed", or "unknown".

+In the absence of a statement of preference, all usage categories are assigned a preference value of "unknown".

 ## Conformance